-The principal, Camillo Lombard, had first thought of taking on a project like Cape Music Institute (formerly Xulon Musictech) approximately ten years ago.
+The director, Camillo Lombard, had first thought of taking on a project like Cape Music Institute (formerly Xulon Musictech) approximately ten years ago.
 Even though his parents could not afford the luxury of sending him to a music school despite not receiving any formal tertiary education in music, he is now a highly skilled jazz pianist.
 In spite of these obstacles, Camillo made his way onto the music scene and has toured with various bands to many countries worldwide.
 Through his experience, he started to notice the condition of the music scene in Cape Town and felt that there was a lot that needed to change – especially the preconception that musicians in Cape Town were known for being drug-users and alcoholics.
 Another area that Camillo notice was lacking was business and marketing skills.
 In a recent lecture at CMI, he spoke about how rare it is that musicians own the rights to their own music.

 “I want this to change.
 Being a sober musician and having a good understanding of the business, I want to help the future generation of musicians to do the same by make better choices.